sjoerdk/timekeeping/README.md

 ## Writing to google spreadsheet
 * gspread 0.2.5 python package for writing to google docs
 * oauth2client 1.4.11 and PyOpenSSL for authenticating with google
-* Google Oauth2 signed credentials.
-See http://gspread.readthedocs.org/en/latest/oauth2.html#using-signed-credentials on how to generate these

 ## For added convenience
 * launchy (http://www.launchy.net/) launch manager, to run the python script which does the actual logging in a single keystroke.
 You can use any launch manager or method you want of course.
 Launchy works for me